 Compare to user password login, SSH key authentication is more secure because only the person who has the key allows to connect, and the keys are well encrypted by different algorithms.
 It also make SSH connection simple by login without password.

-1. Enable SSH Service in Ubuntu Linux:
+1. Enable SSH Service (Do it in server side):

 In case you don’t have enabled the SSH service in remote server.
 You need to first connect to the server, and run command to install openssh: